ryanwongsa/academic-website/content/authors/admin/_index.md

 Ryan Wong is an experienced Software Engineer with a demonstrated history of working in the Computer Science industry.
 Strong research and engineering graduate with a Masters in Computing Science from the University of Glasgow.

 I am interested in Machine Learning, in particular the applications to the Computer Vision domain.
-I actively participate in Kaggle Competitions with a highest rank of 1261.
 I am eager to continue learning and apply my knowledge to various domains.